aldefouw/react_query_builder/README.md

 ### Boolean Overrides

-If you would prefer that your data is displayed with values other than true / false for Booleans within your data, you may specify those values in the following formating:
+If you would prefer that your data is displayed with values other than true / false for Booleans within your data, you may specify those override values.

+Use the following format within your QueryBuilder model (e.g. ReactQueryBuilder::QbPerson):

 ```
 def boolean_override